 SPRING.
+Pre-Requisites: BIOS 503D as prerequisite or special permission required to enroll.
 This course presents the basics of questionnaire development and data analysis, as well as the interpretation and reporting of findings.
 The course introduces students to both quantitative and qualitative data methods.
-The course introduces students to both quantitative data methods.
+The course introduces students to both quantitative and qualitative data methods.